 Krista Goodin, AICP

-For senior transportation and environmental planner Krista Goodin, success is a byproduct of initiative.
+For Krista Goodin, success is a byproduct of initiative.
 “I learned at an early age to proactively go after something if you want it,” she says.
 “Don’t wait for someone to give you permission if it’s the right thing to do.”
 Applying that mindset, Krista has successfully led multidisciplinary teams on projects involving multimodal transportation, environmental and land-use planning challenges for clients like the Virginia Department of Transportation and Louisiana Department of Transportation and Development.

 During her career, Krista has demonstrated expertise in long-range planning and environmental reviews, including National Environmental Policy Act documentation, for infrastructure projects conforming to state and federal requirements, as well as an aptitude for building coalitions between governmental and private entities.
 Her combination of transportation, environmental and community outreach expertise are particularly beneficial in providing clients a cohesive, multimodal and systematic approach to every project.